Skip to content

 FRAISEQL_HOST=0.0.0.0

-# Optional: Logging
+# Optional: Audit logging

-# Optional: Rate limiting
+# Optional: Rate limiting (auth endpoints)

 # Optional: NATS (if using events/subscriptions)